atlassian/conartist/README.md

 ### Presets

 Conartist ships with a few built-in presets.
+You can import these using `require('conartist/config')`.

 #### `babel`